Tips on Quitting Tobacco

 Suggestion #1: Remove the Temptation

 Part of the problem for a seasoned tobacco chewer looking to quit is removing the temptations that make falling off the wagon a risk.
-While smokeless tobacco is still sold across the country, there are other ways to make it easier to avoid and save yourself the energy of trying to resist it:
+While smokeless tobacco is still sold across the country, there are other ways to make it easier to avoid and save yourself the energy of trying to resist it:- Avoid social situations where the pressure to tobacco dip is likely - if you know that your friends on your team like to get together after the game and tobacco dip will be around, consider taking a break until the worst cravings are gone.

-• Try to find ways to pass the time - Boredom and long waits are often cited by tobacco users (both smokers and tobacco chewers) as a tough place to avoid cravings and resist urges.
+- Try to find ways to pass the time - Boredom and long waits are often cited by tobacco users (both smokers and tobacco chewers) as a tough place to avoid cravings and resist urges.
 Consider bringing a book, downloading a game on your phone, or reading the newspaper to pass the time and help lessen your cravings.

-• Consider chewing gum and drinking water when you feel a craving come on - just like traditional cigarette smokers, many long-time dippers know that the oral fixation, the feeling of holding something in your mouth, can be the toughest thing to overcome if you decide to quit.
+- Consider chewing gum and drinking water when you feel a craving come on - just like traditional cigarette smokers, many long-time dippers know that the oral fixation, the feeling of holding something in your mouth, can be the toughest thing to overcome if you decide to quit.
 Water or gum, even toothpicks, are all easy solutions to help you curb the worst of this.

-• Use a smokeless tobacco alternative like Smokey Mountain Herbal Snuff - it seems like a no brainer, but Smokey Mountain Herbal Snuff or Pouches offers much that tobacco chewers enjoy, but with no nicotine or tobacco, the source of these cravings.
+- Use a smokeless tobacco alternative like Smokey Mountain Herbal Snuff - it seems like a no brainer, but Smokey Mountain Herbal Snuff or Pouches offers much that tobacco chewers enjoy, but with no nicotine or tobacco, the source of these cravings.

 Suggestion #2: Look for Helpful Resources